 Scholarship will be awarded to a Sophomore or Junior in the Physical Education or Athletic Training Program.
 Preference will be given to students who demonstrate past or present involvement in the physical education of children, such as coaching a recreational or school sports team and involvement in sports camps or summer camps.

 Scholarship will be awarded to a student at the University of Maine at Presque Isle who is enrolled as an English/Humanities undergraduate student in good academic standing studying in the field of Professional Communications.

 THE PRESQUE ISLE GARDEN CLUB ENVIRONMENTAL EDUCATION SCHOLARSHIP

 Eligible students shall have completed the equivalent of at least two semesters of full-time study.
-Students majoring in Biology or Environmental Studies as well as students who are Education Majors with an emphasis in these fields are eligible.
+Students majoring in Environmental Science are eligible.
 Financial need will be considered but greater importance shall be placed on the scholarship, determination and integrity of the individual.